The Simulation Hypothesis — and Virtualizing the Constructal Pattern in Silico

 - Also see the Exponential Growth of Computing and the Law of Accelerating Returns.↵

-- This basic assumption is known as the anthropic principle.
-It seems pretty obvious, but people like arguing about it.
-Let’s avoid all of that and keep things simple, shall we?↵
+- This is a basic assumption known as the anthropic principle.
+It seems pretty obvious, though some people contest its logic↵

 - See Simulated Reality.↵

-- Viewing our universe in terms of a gigantic reversible computer may explain supersymmetry in physics – i.e. universal duality.↵
+- Viewing our universe in terms of a gigantic reversible computer may also help explain supersymmetry in physics – and it may offer hints of there being an underlying ‘entropic balance’ like “karma” or a “universal duality“.↵

-- The fact that information can never be destroyed implies that creation is a one-way process – when information is created, it exists forever.↵
+- The fact that information is indestructible implies that creation is a one-way process – when information is created, it exists (in some form or another) forever.↵

 - See the double-slit experiment.↵